OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Software description

 Fig.~\ref{fig:ExampleFilesTwoChannels} and~\ref{fig:ExampleFilesTwoChannelsDict} show an example of what could be the two files in an analysis combining two channels and the dictionnary file defining systematic names for \latex{} tables.

 In this example, all backgrounds and signals have non-zero statistical uncertainty.
 The total number of systematic uncertainties (and thus of nuisance parameters $\eta_j$) is 4.
 The one called \verb|Syst1| in the input files (\verb|JES| in the \latex{} tables) affects the background yield of the first channel and signal yields of the two channels. \latex{} tables produced by \OTH{} for this example are shown in Tab.~\ref{tab:ExampleChannel12yields}, \ref{tab:ExampleChannel12yieldsWithToys}, \ref{tab:ExampleChannel1Systs} and~\ref{tab:ExampleChannel2Systs}, including captions that are generated automatically.
+Tab.~\ref{tab:ExampleChannel12yields} gives the observed yields in all channels.
+Expected nominal yields together with their statistical and total systematic uncertainties for all samples are also given.
+Expected nominal yields and statistical uncertainties are those given by the user in the input files.
+The total systematic uncertainties are given by the squared sum of the systematic uncertainties provided by the user in the input files.
+Table.~\ref{tab:ExampleChannel12yieldsWithToys} also gives observed and expected yields with uncertainties for all samples in all channels.
+However, expected yields and their uncertainties are now computed from quantiles of the marginal distribution of the yield (where the marginalization is performed over all nuisance parameters, statistical and systematic).
+The expected yields are given by the medians of the marginal distributions and the intervals between the lower and upper uncertainty are the $1\sigma$ confidence level interval.